LoopKit/loopdocs/docs/troubleshooting/yellow-red-loop.md

 **Blue light**: The blue light will flash off/on periodically when the RileyLink and pump are actively communicating...it should NOT be always on.
 If your blue light is stuck on, that is an indication of a problem on the board.
 Try looking for signs of damage or debris that may be causing a short on the board.
 Clean the board with rubbing alcohol [(unplug the battery first](https://youtu.be/s2qNPLpfwww)).
 If you still can't get the blue light off, then contact GetRileyLink for help or check out [RileyLink Compatible Devices](../build/step5.md#rileylink-compatible-devices) for replacement options.

-## CGM Values are not being collected by Loop
+## CGM Values Are Not Being Collected by Loop

-### New transmitter
+### New Transmitter

 If you recently changed a transmitter, you need to also update your Loop settings to reflect the new transmitter ID.
 Go to the CGM section of Loop settings and `Delete CGM` (it's a button on the bottom of that page).
 Then use the `Add CGM` in Loop settings to include the new transmitter ID.

-### Apple Health permissions
+### Apple Health Permissions

-Make sure both the _Loop_ app and the _Dexcom_ app have permission to write to _Apple Health_ by checking the [Apple Health Data Permissions](../build/health.md)
+Make sure both the Loop app and the Dexcom app have permission to write to Apple Health by checking the [Apple Health Data Permissions](../build/health.md)

-### Firefly-style transmitter
+### Firefly-style Transmitter

 Leaving this in for historical interest only.
 It illustrates the need to keep Loop up-to-date.
 Who knows what the next hardware change will be.
-Enough time has passed that everyone's Loop app must be newer.
-If you have not updated your Loop app since late July 2019 and use Dexcom G6, you will need to update your Loop app to continue to be able to loop without internet connection.
+Enough time has passed that everyone's Loop code should be newer.

 In July 2019, we started to see a new style of Dexcom G6 transmitters on the market.
 These new transmitters required a rework of some of the Loop's code to continue to "spy" on the transmitter.
-Without the update, your Loop will not get CGM data unless it is pulling from Share servers (which is not a recommended mode of operation).
-So, update your Loop app if you have a new transmitter type and haven't updated since July 2019.
+Without that update, your Loop can not get CGM data unless it is pulling from Share servers (which is not a recommended mode of operation).
+So, download fresh code for your Loop app if you have a new transmitter type and haven't downloaded since July 2019.

-### Delete Share account
+### Delete Share Account

 Finally, we see a lot of errors reported because people have problems with their Share server information in Loop app. **Please delete your Share account information from within Loop settings.** In other words, the credentials portion of the Share account info, as shown in the screenshot below, should say `Tap to Set` and not have your account info.
 It is unnecessary to have this portion filled out as local, non-internet spying of a transmitter is the preferred CGM source anyways.
 In fact, by leaving this information out, it will help you remember to change your transmitter ID when you change transmitters because CGM data won't appear in Loop.
 By not including Share account in Loop, you will prevent yourself from accidentally becoming internet dependent.

 ![img/no-share.jpg](img/no-share.jpg){width="450"}
 {align="center"}

-## Pump is not responding
+## Pump is Not Responding

 The obvious fix is to make sure the RileyLink compatible device is not so far away from the pump or pod that they cannot communicate.
 Assuming you've addressed this, then you can move on to other steps.